 Your application should not be your only screening tool.
 Be sure to follow up with an interview that may identify both negative and positive attributes of your potential volunteers.
 You would never hire a staff member without a thorough interview.
 Likewise, interviewing your potential volunteers not only helps you place them in an appropriate position, but also provides valuable clues about their backgrounds and characters.

 Sometimes, an interview will turn up amazing skills and talents that the volunteer did not even realize might be useful to your organization.
-Is the volunteer a good writer, a photographer, or has artistic skills?
+Is the volunteer a good writer, a photographer, or have artistic skills?
 Conversely, ask about what the volunteer doesn't want to do.
-Perhaps clerical work just isn't his or her cup of tea, or they don't wish to perform jobs that they already do in their regular lives, but want to do something different.
+Perhaps clerical work isn't his or her cup of tea, or they don't wish to perform jobs that they already do in their regular lives, but want to do something different.
 Perhaps they want to build specific skills or learn something.

 Verified Volunteers has some good suggestions for questions you can ask during your interview.